duggytuxy/duggytuxy/README.md

 ## My added value 🎖️

-My added value is to provide a database blocklist of high reliability and quality so that it contains no false positives and can be implemented in any solution such as Firewalls, Web Proxies, DNS Sinkhole, etc.
+With my background in CTI, as well as SOC analyst and DFIR enthusiast, my added value is to provide a database blocklist of high reliability and quality so that it contains no false positives and can be implemented in any solution such as Firewalls, Web Proxies, DNS Sinkhole, etc.

 **Here is the link to the repository for this project** 👉 https://github.com/duggytuxy/Intelligence_IPv4_Blocklist